davidgarratt/jsonplaceholder_tests/README.md

 This is based upon cucumber-java-skeleton as a convenient starting point - see: https://github.com/cucumber/cucumber-java-skeleton

-There is a single feature file with 3 scenarios.
-These cover a simple case for retrieval, creation and update of Posts
+There is a single feature file with 4 scenarios.
+These cover a simple case for retrieval, creation, update and deletion of Posts

+# Caveats:
+The application under test does not persist changes.
+Whilst the response received will be correct, any subsequent requests will revert to the initial state.
+This limits the tests possible as it prevents the creation of specific data for retrieval etc.

+# Instructions for use:

 Start by clong the repo into a suitable folder: git clone https://github.com/davidgarratt/jsonplaceholder_tests.git

-## Use Maven to execute the tests
+## Use Maven to execute the tests:

 Get Maven from: https://maven.apache.org/download.cgi?Preferred=http%3A%2F%2Fmirrors.ukfast.co.uk%2Fsites%2Fftp.apache.org%2F

-Unzip it and add the location = /bin to your path
+Unzip it and add the location + /bin to your path

 Open a command window navigate to the root of the project and run: